nginxinc/nginx-ingress-workshops/Plus/labs/lab4/readme.md

 We will deploy a `Service` and a `VirtualServer` resource to provide access to the NGINX Plus Dashboard for live monitoring.
 NGINX Ingress [`VirtualServer`](https://docs.nginx.com/nginx-ingress-controller/configuration/virtualserver-and-virtualserverroute-resources/) is a [Custom Resource Definition (CRD)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)used by NGINX to configure NGINX Server and Location blocks for NGINX configurations.

-1. In the `lab4` folder, apply the `dashboard-vs.yaml` file to deploy a `Service` and a `VirtualServer` resource to provide access to the NGINX Plus Dashboard for live monitoring
+1. In the `lab4` folder, apply the `dashboard-vs.yaml` file to deploy a `Service` and a `VirtualServer` resource to provide access to the NGINX Plus Dashboard for live monitoring:

     ```bash
     kubectl apply -f lab4/dashboard-vs.yaml